ShivamYash742/NodeLearning/Readme.md

 - **Restarting My Node.js Journey:** I've decided to restart my Node.js journey.
 Although I learned a lot previously, I struggled to fully understand the concepts due to limited coding time and multiple assignments and vivas awaiting in college.
 Now that things have slowed down, I have ample time to code, and I’m excited to code while I learn.
   -I restarted my Node.js journey on Friday.
 I learned how Node.js works, how it was created, and how to use it after re-understanding the basics.
-- **Basic Coding Practice:** I wrote some simple code to add two numbers and write the result into a file named `output.txt`.
+- **Basic Coding Practice Friday:** I wrote some simple code to add two numbers and write the result into a file named `output.txt`.
+- **Saturday Learning:** I learned about the basic theory of DNS, HTTP, and servers.
+Additionally, I created a small request generator that listens constantly on a given port.

 ## Upcoming Plans